rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

           ( is-contr-ext-is-covariant
                 A is-segal-A C is-covariant-C x y z f g u v w ff gg))) (t , t)
 ```

+-- Do I want to prove an analogue of is-segal-is-local-horn-inclusion or other?

 ## Dependent composition try